centomila/BitwigBuddy-Bitwig-Extension/readme.md

-# BeatBuddy - Bitwig Studio Extension for Generating Drum Patterns (v0.9.0)
+# BeatBuddy - Bitwig Studio Extension for Generating Drum Patterns (v0.9.7)

 [![Screenshot v0.9.7](image.png)](image.png)

 ## ⚙️ Installation

-1. ⬇️ Download **_BeatBuddy-0.9.0.zip_** from the Release page
+1. ⬇️ Download **_BitwigBuddy-0.9.7.zip_** from the Release page
 2. 📂 Extract the zip to the **_/Bitwig Studio/Extensions/_** folder.
-Be sure to extract the BeatBuddy subfolder as well.
+Be sure to extract the BitwigBuddy subfolder as well.
 It contains sample custom presets as txt files.
    1. **Windows:** `%USERPROFILE%\Documents\Bitwig Studio\Extensions`
       1. If your Documents folder is in OneDrive, it might be in `%USERPROFILE%\OneDrive\Documents\Bitwig Studio\Extensions`
    2. **macOS:** `~/Documents/Bitwig Studio/Extensions`
    3. **Linux:** `~/Bitwig Studio/Extensions`
-3. 🟧 In Bitwig, go to **Settings > Controller > Add Extension > Centomila > BeatBuddy**
+3. 🟧 In Bitwig, go to **Settings > Controller > Add Extension > Centomila > BitwigBuddy**

 # Changelog